MuhtasimTanmoy/notebook/Database/Mnesia.md

 - A good solution could be to have more fragments and less records per fragment but trying at the same time to find the middle ground and not lose the advantages of some hard disk performance boosts like buffers and caches.

+- Very often I start with a few ETS tables when prototyping (or even on early versions of features in production), then start finding places I need data serialized and on disk, then realize I need multiple indexes, etc. and wind up moving a lot of the data management stuff that was initially in ETS into Mnesia anyway.
+If you abstract away the concept of data access properly it is not an issue to change the implementation of this part of your system either way.
+If you have select calls scattered throughout your modules, though, then you probably have other architectural issues to sort out that are much more important than ETS vs Mnesia.

 - Mnesia powers RABBITMQ

+- Decision for choosing
+    - Multiple processes on multiple VMs -> mnesia
+    - Multiple processes on one VM -> ets/dets
+    - One process -> bag/dict/

 - To load it on all nodes, command ("network load") instead of l in the Erlang shell for that
     - `nl(my_module).`